Ambiq’s Low Power SoC Enables Added Functionality in Misfit’s Next-Generation Wearable Without Sacrificing Battery Life

-Ambiq Micro, the leader in ultra-low power solutions, today announced Misfit, Inc. has selected the Apollo microcontroller (MCU) as the ‘brain’ in the Misfit Shine 2 Fitness and Sleep Monitor.
+Ambiq®, the leader in ultra-low power solutions, today announced Misfit, Inc. has selected the Apollo system on chip (SoC) as the ‘brain’ in the Misfit Shine 2 Fitness and Sleep Monitor.

 Announced just last week, the next-generation Misfit Shine 2 provides new features, functions and capabilities without sacrificing its market leading 6-months of battery life.
 Shine 2 tracks activity and sleep more accurately with a 3-axis accelerometer and newly added 3-axis magnetometer, displays progress and tells time in a halo of rainbow-colored lights, and gets users motivated with Misfit Move, a feature that encourages users to be active with a vibrational nudge.
 Text and call notifications and a silent vibration alarm are also new with Shine 2.